deeptools/deepTools/docs/content/example_step_by_step.rst

 * have a look at the image that is produced and compare it to the examples :ref:`here <computeGCBias_example_image>`
 * if your sample shows an almost linear increase in exp/obs coverage (on the log scale of the lower plot), then you should consider correcting the GC bias - *if* you think that the biological interpretation of this data would otherwise be compromised (e.g. by comparing it to another sample that does not have an inherent GC bias)

-    + the GC bias can be corrected with the tool :doc:`correctGCbias` using the second output of the computeGCbias tool that you had to run anyway
+    + the GC bias can be corrected with the tool :doc:`tools/correctGCBias` using the second output of the computeGCbias tool that you had to run anyway

     + CAUTION!! correctGCbias will add reads to otherwise depleted regions (typically GC-poor regions), that means that you should **not** remove duplicates in any downstream analyses based on the GC-corrected BAM file (we therefore recommend removing duplicates before doing the correction so that only those duplicate reads are kept that were produced by the GC correction procedure)